 Description

-Garmin GT15M-THF 12° 600W SS Thru-Hull Transducer | Boat Supply Store
+Garmin GT15M-THF Transducer | Boat Supply Store

 Key Features

-- Simplified Installation with Auto-ID Technology
+- Enjoy effortless integration with Auto-ID Technology for plug-and-play operation.

 Specifications